 Leuchtturm 1917 Bullet Journal – I am a half-hearted bullet journaler.
 I love the creativity of it all, but I’m not always invested in it.
 I lean pretty heavily on tech resources, but I still like the feel of good old-fashion pen and paper.
 I like this A4 size journal because I’ve always had an obnoxiously large paper calendar and because I can easily store letter-sized papers in it.

 Dropbox – online file hosting service for those of us with too many files.
 It’s super-easy and intuitive to use, especially for this PC user.

 Google Drive – cloud storage and file backup for those of us who need tons of digital space.

 Seagate Backup Plus External Hard Drive – USB-powered backup support for your computer.
-Last year, my computer crashed.
+When I was writing my first study, my computer crashed.
 Want to know how thankful I was that I had my Seagate hard drive???

 Training & Continuing Education